solita/solita.github.com/_posts/2020-04-20-coding-with-kids.md

 #### RPG with Python

 Quickly our learn how to implement software with Python turned into how to control characters in role playing game with Python.
 We have been using [https://codecombat.com/](Code Combat) for that.
 Beside Python it also supports JavaScript.
 Kids will quite quickly get grip on the game but there are missing translations and some new features that will require parent to support the kid on the way.
-Code Combat is implemented in a way that supports problem solving, learning alghoritms and learning basic of object oriented programming.
+Code Combat is implemented in a way that supports problem solving, learning algorhitms and learning basic of object oriented programming.
 It is implemented with kind of Domain Specific Language.
 You can only use given commands and equipment will give your character more options.
 For example your hero can't cleave with sword without sword.

 ## Creating the first home page - the hard way